The Power of ChatGPT Code Interpreter (ADA): Create Data Visualizations Without Writing a Single Line of Code

 - interactive visualizations

-Before ADA, users needed to:
+Before ADA, users usually needed to:

 - know Python